 Ellen, “I second that emotion, goodnight dear ones, I’ll be up early, the caffeine will be prepped, make a run to Katya Donut for the good stuff.”

-Mani, “You don’t need to do everything, wake us when you get up, we’ll get the fun food then come back and I’ll help clean the guns.”
+Mani, “You don’t need to do everything, wake us when you get up, we’ll get the fun food.”

 Girls had a long day, everyone is tired.
 It isn’t that shooting is tiring, but they had to drive there, prep everything, practice all day, pack it up and drive home.
 It will be good to return to the slower pace in the Quarter.